enistuna/Genuine/README.md

 5. Bastian, M., Heymann, S., & Jacomy, M. (2009, March). *Gephi: an open source software for exploring and manipulating networks*.
 In Proceedings of the international AAAI conference on web and social media (Vol. 3, No. 1, pp. 361-362).

-6. Bocklisch, T., Faulkner, J., Pawlowski, N., & Nichol, A. (2017). *Rasa: Open source language understanding and dialogue management*. arXiv preprint arXiv:1712.05181. **[Rasa Github Repository](https://github.com/RasaHQ/rasa)**
+6. Bocklisch, T., Faulkner, J., Pawlowski, N., & Nichol, A. (2017). *Rasa: Open source language understanding and dialogue management*. arXiv preprint arXiv:1712.05181.

 7. Bunt, H., & Black, W. (2000). *The ABC of Computational Pragmatics*.